The Commission (Toronto Transit)

 “Read and look behind you.
 Just read and move along.”
 A thunderous voice commanded, the voice of Don Soprintendente, without any explanation as to what exactly was there to read and what was behind.

-The about-to-faint buyer quickly took his toonie back and pushed the $50 bill towards Don Collector.
+The about-to-faint customer quickly took his toonie back and pushed the $50 bill towards Don Collector.
 “Can I have a pass, please, sir?
 Sorry for your trouble.”
 He sounded like a man about to be hanged.

 Don Collettore snatched the $50 bill, then returned a pass, a few bills and some loose change (which took more time than if he’d only given the buyer a $20.)